MlleDR/Snippets/README.md

 - [*MapValueToRange.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/MapValueToRange.cs) - Method to map a value between a given range.
 - [*CallFunctionAtInterval.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/CallFunctionAtInterval.cs) - Method to call a function at a given interval.
 - [*PrintOnlyOnceInUpdateMethod.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/PrintOnlyOnceInUpdateMethod.cs) - Method that will call a function only Once in the Update() method.
+- [*RotateCameraAroundTarget.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/RotateCameraAroundTarget.cs) - Method to orbit camera (or any object of your choice) around a target.
+I usually put this script on my Main Camera to orbit (and debug) a specific scene component at runtime.
+It's also perfect for demos.